siddhantjain/hello/_patents/2016-10-31-Creating-Personalised-Catalogoues-With-Recommendations-Embedded-In-Augmented-Viewpoint-To-Retarget-Consumers.md

 venue: 'USPTO'
 ---

-This patent was filed by Adobe in multiple geographies and is pending approval.
+This patent around Augmented Reality was filed by Adobe in multiple geographies and is pending approval.
+Have a look at it (here)[https://patents.justia.com/patent/20180121988]